AgungDanuWijaya/INVDFT/README.md

 	        return Ex_ann;
 	}
 ------------
 After defining the XC model, we will provide training data used to fit parameters in the LSDA model.
 Inputting training data can be done in the variable data_geo in the Interface.java file in the Interface package.
 The training data used consists of Atomization energy and energy of molecules.
 In the example below, we use "H"=-0.5 Hartree as the molecular energy training data and "OH,O,H}"=-0.162231075697211 Hartree as the atomization energy training data for the OH molecule.
+Please remember,  that integrals for all molecular geometries used as teaching data must be saved first.
+This aims to ensure that integral calculations are not carried out repeatedly in the XC parameter optimization process.

 ------------
 	{